 When inhaled, the bacterium can settle in the lungs, where it begins to grow.
 If not treated, it can spread to areas such as the kidneys, spine, and brain.
 It can be life-threatening.

-According to the Centers for Disease Control and Prevention (CDC), nearly 10,000 new cases of TB were reported in the United States in 2016.
+According to the Centers for Disease Control and Prevention (CDC), more than 9,000 new cases of TB were reported in the United States in 2017.

-In fact, says the university, only 5 to 10 percent of those carrying the bacterium will actually develop a case of active, contagious tuberculosis in their lifetimes.
+In fact, only 5 to 10 percent of those carrying the bacterium will actually develop a case of active, contagious tuberculosis in their lifetimes.
 That normally happens when the lungs are already damaged from diseases like chronic obstructive pulmonary disease (COPD) and cystic fibrosis or from smoking.

 People also develop TB more easily when their immune system is weakened.
 Those undergoing chemotherapy for cancer, for example, or those who have HIV, may have weaker immune systems.
 The CDC reports that TB is a leading cause of death for people with HIV.